-- A. Eligibility for Officers: In order to become eligible for nomination and election to the Board of Directors, Officers or Executive Committee of this Association, a candidate must be a duly elected member of the governing body of a local Soil and Water Conservation District in good standing. - B. Eligibility for Association Directors and Alternates: They must be duly elected members of a governing body of a Soil and Water Conservation District in good standing at the time they are elected.
+- A. Eligibility for Officers: In order to become eligible for nomination and election to the Board of Directors, Officers or Executive Committee of this Association, a candidate must be a duly elected member of the governing body of an Illinois Soil and Water Conservation District in good membership standing. - B. Eligibility for Association Directors and Alternates: Association Directors and Alternates must be duly elected members of a governing body of a Soil and Water Conservation District in good membership standing at the time they are elected.
 Council Directors shall be elected by respective Councils.
-Alternates shall serve only in the case of absence of the duly elected Director. - C. Eligibility for Area Vice Presidents: In order to become eligible as an Area Vice President, they must be District Director in good standing and be nominated and elected by the Area membership in which their District belongs at the State Association Annual Meeting. - D. Eligibility for Committee Membership: Only District Directors and the ISWCDEA appointed district personnel from a district in good standing shall be eligible to serve as a voting member on any of the Association committees.
-They shall be recommended for an appointment by the committee chairperson appointed by the President of the Association and approved by the Board of Directors of the Association.
+Alternates shall serve only in the case of absence of the duly elected Director.

-E. Eligibility for NACD Board member and Alternate: Board member and alternate to be elected biannually at December Quarterly Board meeting by Association Board of Directors.
-NACD Board members and Alternate shall come from a district in good standing.
-The newly elected NACD Board Member and Alternate will take office immediately upon being elected and shall serve until their replacement is elected.
+- C. Eligibility for Area Vice Presidents: Area Vice Presidents must be a District Director from a Soil and Water Conservation District in good membership standing and be nominated and elected by the Area membership in which their District is a member at the Association Annual Delegate Meeting. - D. Eligibility for Committee Membership: Only District Directors, Associate District Directors and the ISWCDEA appointed district personnel from a District in good membership standing shall be eligible to serve as a voting member on any of the Association Committees.
+They shall be recommended for an appointment by the Committee Chairperson, appointed by the President of the Association and approved by the Board of Directors of the Association. - E. Eligibility for NACD Board Member and Alternate: The Association Board shall elect a Board Member and Alternate to attend and represent the Association at the National Association of Conservation Districts (NACD) Annual Meeting.
+The NACD Board Member and Alternate shall be duly elected members from a Soil and Water Conservation District in good membership standing.
+The NACD Board Member and Alternate shall be elected annually at the December Quarterly Board meeting by the Association Board of Directors.
+The newly elected NACD Board Member and Alternate shall take office immediately upon being elected and shall serve until their replacement is elected.